 - Cooking spray or olive oil for baking

-- Transfer the mixture to a parchment-lined baking sheet.
+Transfer the mixture to a parchment-lined baking sheet (or more baking sheets, as needed, if increasing batch size).
 Lay a sheet of plastic wrap or parchment paper on top and use your hands to spread into a uniformly thin layer about 1/4th - 1/8th inch thick (see photo).
 The more even the layer is, the more evenly it will bake.
 Spritz with a little nonstick spray or gently brush with a bit of oil to help it crisp up.